 Method's Quick Guide to Loft Conversions

-We at Method Studio Architects are experienced at finding more space for your expanding needs and family.
+We at Method Studio Architecture are experienced at finding more space for your expanding needs and family.
 We have various extension solutions to make your house spacious and comfortable.
 If you are looking for loft conversions, refurbishments, renovations or extensions, look no further as we are the best in the market.
 This article is a mini guide to help you quickly familiarise yourself with what you can do for a loft conversion under the Permitted Development rules.

 What can I do for my loft conversion under a Permitted Development application?